 That joke bombed.

-To add even more spice to their act, the government are aware that the show still goes on and regularly visit and video the performances as a scare tactic.
+To add even more spice to their act, the government are aware that the show still goes on and regularly visits and video the performances as a scare tactic.
 The brothers treat these nights like any other and make a special effort to “welcome the KGB” to their members of the audience!

 The brass balls on these guys.

 The night finished with some local dancing from female members of the family.
-The brothers joined in and I think some attempts of humour were made, they just didn’t land too well and it was maybe lost in translation, or maybe it was parts of Burmese culture that we didn’t understand?
+The brothers joined in and I think some attempts of humour were made, they just didn’t land too well and it was maybe lost in translation, or maybe it was parts of Burmese culture that we didn’t understand.

-Summary of Visiting The Moustache Brothers (+ Myanmar Update)
+Summary of Visiting The Moustache Brothers

 I’d give the whole experience of The Moustache Brothers a 7/10.
 The show starts with a lot of positive energy and humour, but kind of loses its way with all of the random dancing and slapstick humour at the end.
 I’m really not a big fan of that type of comedy, I enjoyed the occasional satirical slap to the bad guys at the helm of the nation, but that was just a couple of chuckles.

-Just manage your expectations, you’re not seeing Bill Burr or Dave Chappelle at a sold out Maddison Square Gardens.
+Just manage your expectations, you’re not seeing Bill Burr or Dave Chappelle at a sold-out Maddison Square Gardens.
 This is a couple of fellas trying their best to make a living, in a country that has always tried to strangle their spirit, and now they are a man down.

 For me, it wasn’t about the comedy show.
-It was getting to meet some very interesting and inspiring characters who I’d been reading a lot about and they turned out to be lovely people too.
+It was getting to meet some very interesting and inspiring characters who I’d been reading and learning a lot about and they turned out to be lovely people too.

 In a country where you just do as you’re told and ask no questions – the Moustache Brothers do the opposite.
 They reaffirmed this by telling us; “they (the government) want us to stop but we don’t care.
 We’re going to carry on because there is always hope for Burma.”

-Torture, silencing and mass murder of Burmese civilians (including pregnant women and children) are happening right now as we speak and are a harrowing reality of day to day living for the people of Myanmar.
+Torture, silencing and mass murder of Burmese civilians (including pregnant women and children) are happening right now as we speak and are a harrowing reality of day-to-day living for the people of Myanmar.